Aouk Underground River

-The “head” – western extension of New Guinea island has a suitable name (from the viewpoint of a map viewer) – Bird’s Head peninsula or if used Dutch toponym – Vogelkop.
+The “head” – the western extension of New Guinea island has a suitable name (from the viewpoint of a map viewer) – Bird’s Head peninsula or if used Dutch toponym – Vogelkop.

 Nevertheless, civilization step by step is coming to this land – unfortunately, by cutting the beautiful forest and dividing it by new roads.
 Local people step by step change their way of life – almost everyone wants to live in houses with electricity, drive cars and go to schools.
 Nevertheless, for the most part, this still is a wild and pristine country.

-Rain forest needs rain – and Bird’s Head peninsula has lots of it.
-Southern slopes of Tamrau mountains get even more rain than the rest of the peninsula – at least 6 meters per year.
+Rainforest needs rain – and Bird’s Head peninsula has lots of it.
+The southern slopes of the Tamrau mountains get even more rain than the rest of the peninsula – at least 6 meters per year.
 Thus, even if the peninsula is not very large, here have formed many powerful rivers.

-The ground south from Tamrau mountains – Ayamaru Plateau – is covered with a thick layer of limestone.
+The ground south of the Tamrau mountains – the Ayamaru Plateau – is covered with a thick layer of limestone.
 Add to this rich rainfall and equatorial climate and – yes, in such places nature creates caves, sinkholes, and other interesting karst formations.

 Aouk River disappears and appears again

 Even superficial browsing of satellite images in Google Earth shows that quite a few rivers in Ayamaru Plateau disappear under mountain ridges and reappear on the other side.
 If these rivers are seen even on satellite images through the thick canopy of the rainforest – these should be fairly large streams that should form enormous caves.